thinktandem/thinktandem.io/src/content/articles/digital-agency-onboarding-with-kalabox.md

 $ kbox drush en -y admin_menu
 </pre></code>

 At this point your kalabox app will have downloaded and installed the 'admin_module' directly to your /sites/all/modules/contrib/ folder on your virtual machine.
 The best part is we don't need to wait to have those files to be scynchronized to our local shared files directory before they will work in our app because we explicitly told kalabox ONLY to synch files as described in our 'kalabox.yml' file.
+Drush is amazingly fast, so just wait till it's done and refresh your app int he browser.
+BoOm!
+It just works.

 ### Pro Tip

-* If your did in fact need to patch that contrib module, you have a few more options:
+* If you do in fact need to patch that contrib module, you have a few more options:

 * Update your 'kalabox.yml' to include the exact path to your module -> then restart your app